Strategic Movement Paths¶

 - Market Perception: Simplification can be viewed as retreat or failure

-Most Challengers should invest in operational readiness rather than attempting to reduce complexity.
-The Challengers → Leaders path is difficult but more achievable than organizational simplification.
+Most Mass should invest in operational readiness rather than attempting to shrink reach.
+The Mass → Lean path is difficult but more achievable than clawing back granted authority across the estate.

 Success Probability: Moderate ⭐⭐